Children use previous sorting lessons to make a graph, realizing there is a clear way to display data.

 Students measure length and area through focused exploration in this guided activity.

 What is easier to read - a circle graph or a bar graph?
 Children discover the answer in this lesson.

 Allow children to be creative and practice the basics of symmetry through play with classmates.

 Every box of Smarties contains a different amount of each colour.
 Children graph what their box contains.

-Students practice precise graphing skills by using this graphing package to sort and classify objects.
+Students practice precise graphing skills by using a graphing package to sort and classify objects.

 Students practice with number magnitude in a simple card game.